DeclanFang/Demo-of-HTTP-Server/README.md

 # Demo-of-HTTP-Server
-This is a demo of HTTP server which can request and response to the client to the target address with some operation.
+This is a demo of HTTP server which can request and response between the client and the target address with operations.

 The server has multiple functions, like encapsulating HTTP protocol version, state code, description into the Response Head and pushing it to clients, where the server can determine the response context by what the statue is.
 On the other hand, the server can de-encapsulate the request into parts and store different parts in different locations for further use.